vOptSolver/vOptLib/README.md

 VOPTlib is organized in structured and non-structured problems.
 It distinguishes the following problem classes:

-+ Structured problems
++ Multi-objective structured problems

-    - Multi-objective combinatorial program (MOCO):

     Several linear objectives; feasible region is a polyhedron with a structure; all variables are restricted to be binary.

-    - Multi-objective mixed integer program (MOMIP):
+    - Linear assignment problem (LAP):

+    - 0/1 unidimensional knapsack problem (01UKP):

+    - 0/1 bidimensional knapsack problem (01BKP):

+    - Set covering problem (SCP):

+    - Uncapacited discrete facility location problem (UDFLP):

+    - Single source capacited facility location problem (SSCFLP):

-        Several linear objectives; feasible region is a polyhedron; some but not all of the variables are restricted to be integer.
+    Several linear objectives; feasible region is a polyhedron with a structure; some but not all of the variables are restricted to be integer.

+    - Uncapacited mixed facility location problem (UMFLP):

+    - Capacited facility location problem (CFLP):

-+ Non-structured problems
++ Multi-objective non-structured problems

-    - Multi-objective integer program (MOIP):

     Several linear objectives; feasible region is a polyhedron; all variables are restricted to be integer.

-    - Multi-objective mixed integer program (MOMIP):
+    - Integer program (MOIP):

     Several linear objectives; feasible region is a polyhedron; some but not all of the variables are restricted to be integer.

+    - Mixed integer program (MOMIP):

 Download
 --